FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Booklet.md

 - Armorite Ore (Unpurchasable) -
 - Dynite Ore (Unpurchasable) -
 ##### Flutes
-- Blue Flute -
+- Blue Flute - Cures Sleep.
+Reusable.
-- Yellow Flute -
+- Yellow Flute - Cures Confusion.
+Reusable.
-- Red Flute -
+- Red Flute - Cures Infatuation.
+Reusable.
-- Black Flute -
+- Black Flute - Decreases the number of Pokemon encountered in the Wild by -1 to a minimum of 1 every time it's played; also Increases the amount of EXP the Pokemon starts with by +1-4 and Max HP by +1-2 every time it's played.
-- White Flute -
+- White Flute - Increases the number of Pokemon encountered in the Wild by +1 every time it's played; also Decreases the amount of EXP the Pokemon starts with by -1-4 and Max HP by -1-2 every time it's played.
 ##### Fossils
 - Helix Fossil -
 - Dome Fossil -